xieyuheng/inner/topics/language-design-diary/report-on-the-little-typer/8--pick-a-number-any-number.md

+---
-# 8. Pick a Number, Any Number
+title: 8.
+Pick a Number, Any Number

-2021-05-24
+date: 2021-05-24
+---

-## Sameness is judgment that can be expressed by a type constructor
+# Sameness is judgment that can be expressed by a type constructor

 Sameness is indeed a judgment.
 But, Another sandwich? with a new type constructor, types can